nazarovsa/csharp-zero-allocation/README.md

 ```
 - Avoid using `stackalloc` inside loops.
 Allocate the memory block outside a loop and reuse it inside the loop.

 **The content of the newly allocated memory is undefined.** You should initialize it before the use.
-For example, you can use the `Span<T>`.
-Clear method that sets all the items to the default value of type T.
+For example, you can use the `Span<T>.Clear` method that sets all the items to the default value of type T.

 ### `Memory<T>`, `ReadOnlyMemory<T>`, `IMemoryOwner<T>`